angular-ui/ui-mask/README.md

 angular.module('myApp', ['ui.mask', ...])
 ```

+### Customizing
+You can customize several behaviors of ui-mask by taking advantage of the `ui-options` object.
+Declare `ui-options` as an additional attribute on the same element where you declare `ui-mask`.

+Inside of `ui-options`, you can customize these three properties:

+* `maskDefinitions` - default: `{
+                '9': /\d/,
+                'A': /[a-zA-Z]/,
+                '*': /[a-zA-Z0-9]/
+            }`,
+* `clearOnBlur` - default: `true`,
+* `eventsToHandle` - default: `['input', 'keyup', 'click', 'focus']`

+When customizing `eventsToHandle` or `clearOnBlur`, the value you supply will replace the default.
+To customize `eventsToHandle`, be sure to replace the entire array.

+Whereas, `maskDefinitions` is an object, so any custom object you supply will be merged together with the defaults using `angular.extend()`.
+This allows you to override the defaults selectively, if you wish.

+#### maskDefinitions
+The keys in `maskDefinitions` represent the special tokens/characters used in your mask declaration to delimit acceptable ranges of inputs.
+For example, we use '9' here to accept any numeric values for a phone number: `ui-mask="(999) 999-9999"`.
+The values associated with each token are regexen.
+Each regex defines the ranges of values that will be acceptable as inputs in the position of that token.

 ## Development

 We use Karma and jshint to ensure the quality of the code.
 The easiest way to run these checks is to use grunt: